What is Mason Sand?

 White sand is the type of sand we often see in applications where we see the sand in its natural state instead of a component in concrete.
 Manufacturers make white sand with crushed limestone, providing its distinctive white color and a softer, finer texture.

-White sand is often more expensive than the other sand types mentioned above, usually only used where appearance and softer feel make a difference.
+White sand is often more expensive than the other sand types mentioned above.
+Common applications typically only include projects where appearance and softer feel make a difference.

 When to Use Mason Sand in Miami